chinahbcq/faiss-proxy/README.md

 ```

 # Tips
 Faiss-proxy should run with faiss-server.
-There's some configs to faiss-proxy, to see them just run `./faiss_proxy --help`.
+There's some configs for faiss-proxy, to see them just run `./faiss_proxy --help`.
 Parameter `-faiss_endpoint` is the endpoint of faiss-server.